c2bo/indy-tx-fetcher/README.md

 # indy-tx-fetcher

-Hacky implementation to find/get information about ordering issue in indy consensus.
+Hacky implementation to find occurrences / get information about the ordering issue in the indy state.